In the Geography Department we develop an understanding of the dynamic and interconnected world of the past, present and future.

 - Country study units include Russia, Australia and China

 Other key learning

-The department runs field trips to West Wittering and the Queen Elizabeth Olympic Park for data collection and coursework.
+The department runs field trips to West Wittering to Kingston town centre for data collection and coursework.
 There are also extension opportunities such as rivers and coasts model making and postcard competitions.
-An exciting trip to Iceland is planned for the Autumn term.
+The Department ran a very successful trip to Iceland for Year 7 and Year 8 boys in 2019.